tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-But anyone who mentioned that they were using the drug, commonly known as PrEP, immediately found themselves being slut-shamed.
+But anyone who mentioned that they were using the drug, commonly known as <mark>PrEP, immediately found themselves being slut-shamed</mark>.
 Many doctors could be judgmental of patients asking for the once-a-day pill, thrusting their moral opinions on a medical issue.
 And so, for some time, many people in the gay community refused to ask their doctors for a prescription.
 Shaming people for wanting to add an extra layer of safety to their sex life.
 PrEP is much more common now, resulting in transmission rates of the HIV virus dropping dramatically.

 But, for a time, right around the release of *It Follows* the shame of being seen as promiscuous by doctors or friends stopped a lot of people from getting the new little blue pill.
 Until then anything but monogamy, even with a condom, was looked at as a risky, dangerous, and irresponsible behavior in much of the queer community.